 An essential item on the agenda for every meeting is the "temperature gauge".
 This is where we check in on our members and look out for any signs of vulnerability or need for support.
 Leading a school can feel like a very lonely business, and it is at times of greatest stress that leaders can turn their attention inwards.
 Our aim is to make sure that all of our colleagues receive encouragement and support when they need it.

-We also facilitate networks for SENDCos, Pupil Premium leads and Curriculum Subjects.
+We also facilitate networks for SENDCos, Deputy Heads, Pupil Premium leads, EAL leads and Curriculum Subjects leadership.

 This has become the largest scale event of our calendar.